boltops-tools/sonic/README.md

 Sonic contains is a group of commands that help debug EC2 instance and ECS containers quickly.

+## Why Sonic Was Created

-After I exhaust debugging an ECS service with CloudWatch Logs I usually take it to the the next step.
-I ssh into an instance with a running task or docker container and poke around to figure out the issue.
+After I exhaust debugging an ECS service with CloudWatch Logs I usually take it to the the next step: ssh into the instance.
+I jump into an instance with a running task or docker container and poke around to figure out the root issue.

 In order to find the instance with the service's docker container I click around on the ECS console website until I find the container instance's DNS name and then paste it to the terminal.
-The process is not complicated but it is tedious.
+While this process is not complicated, it is tedious.
 For example, the typical process is:

 1. Click on the cluster
 2. Click on the service